 That’s all she wrote!
-Remove the bay leaves then scoop this hearty, humble, absolutely DELICIOUS Hamburger Soup into bowls and enjoy.
+Remove the bay leaves then scoop this hearty, humble, absolutely DELICIOUS Hamburger Soup recipe into bowls and enjoy.
 Then go back for another bowl.
 And then another.
 You’ll see!
-Enjoy!

 Hamburger Soup from scratch is packed with flavor!
-This humble, easy soup recipe will bring you back for bowl after bowl.
+This humble, satisfying soup recipe will bring you back for bowl after bowl.

 - 2 Tablespoons butter

 - homemade seasoned salt and pepper (see notes)

 - 1lb ground beef (I like 85/15 or 80/20)

 - 4 cups (32oz) beef stock or broth

 - 5.5oz can V8 original vegetable juice

 - 1-1/2 teaspoons Italian seasoning